Scrambled Eggs with Purslane. Huevos con Verdolagas

 Alright, so I’ve begun experimenting with the purslane I told you about discovering the other week.
 It’s mild enough to be enjoyed fresh, but I wanted to test it in a few recipes as well.
 Today, I made Huevos con Verdolagas, which is Spanish for “eggs with purslane”.
-It’s actually a very popular, traditional dish in Mexico.
+It’s supposedly a very popular traditional dish in Mexico.

 I loved the simplicity of this recipe.
-Every ingredient, except for the oil, came right from my backyard (I skipped the tortillas).
+Every ingredient, except for the oil, came right from my backyard (minus the tortillas).
 That’s a great feeling.

 Check it out.

 Scrambled Eggs with Purslane

 1 tsp oil (or butter)

 3 eggs, slightly beaten

 salsa of your choice (optional)

 *In many recipes, both stems and leaves are used if they are tender.
 Purslane should be thoroughly washed and drained before using.